-The Dragon’s Gift, The Sacred Art of Bhutan exhibition explores Buddhist art, including the religious dances, cham, that are part of Bhutan’s tsechu, festivals.
+The Dragon’s Gift, The Sacred Art of Bhutan exhibition explores Buddhist art, including the religious dances, cham, that are part of Bhutan’s tsechu, or festivals.

-In 2008, The Honolulu Academy of Arts (now called Honolulu Museum of Art) organised a ground-breaking exhibition on Bhutan, focusing on religious Buddhist art with a special emphasis on the ancient ritual Buddhist dances that continue to be practised in the country today.
+In 2008, The Honolulu Academy of Arts (now called Honolulu Museum of Art organised a ground-breaking exhibition on Bhutan, focusing on religious Buddhist art with a special emphasis on the ancient ritual Buddhist dances that continue to be practised in the country today.
 Bhutan is the only country in the world to adopt Vajrayana, or Tantric Buddhism, as its official religion, and the particular form of Buddhism found in Bhutan permeates all aspects of culture and the arts.
 Bhutan is remarkable for the antiquity and continuity of its Buddhist teachings, with the first temples in the region established during the 7th century.
 The arts of the two main branches of Vajrayana Buddhism in Bhutan, the Drukpa Kagyu and the Nyingma schools, were represented in the exhibition.

-Bhutan’s Sacred Art
+The Sacred Art of Bhutan

 The exhibition showed 117 works of art, including two dimensional thangkas painted in mineral pigments and appliquéd in silk, gilt bronze sculptures, and ritual objects ranging in date from the 8th to the 20th centuries, with especially strong examples from the 17th through the 19th centuries.
 Most of the art works came from active temples, where they still serve as consecrated objects of veneration.
 Due to the sacred nature of the art, monks accompanied The Dragon’s Gift to each venue, and remained in residence, performing the necessary ritual observances.
 The majority of these items had never been on display outside Bhutan.